"Ginger worked with us on foods to eat, an eating schedule, and provided encouragement about how to make improvements.

 -Abby

-THE GINGER HULTIN NUTRITION COMPANY
+THE DR. GINGER HULTIN NUTRITION PRACTICE

-Nutrition can be confusing!
+Nutrition can be overwhelming.

 in•te•gra•tive